Prosecutor Robbed Lucio Of The Most Compelling Evidence To Defend Her Life

 Exploring the reasons why a person disobeys rules or laws is often necessary, but why someone behaves well doesn’t really deserve inquiry.
 It demonstrates a capacity to abide and that’s basically what prosecutors argue is absent in defendants they want to sentence to death.
 If lawbreaking is to be rebuked, then law abiding merits equal and opposite respect — especially if it can keep someone alive.

 I can’t and I won’t impute Ronald Skipper’s propensity to break rules to Melissa Lucio.
 Her role in the history of violence in her life was victim, not perpetrator.
-Skipper may deny raping and killing Maryanne Wray, but no one doubts Wray’s assault or murder and his three prior sex crime convictions are not in dispute.
+Skipper may deny raping and killing Maryanne Wray, but no one doubts Wray’s assault or murder; they're real and they're crimes.
+Skipper's three prior sex crime convictions are not in dispute.
 For Lucio, the event she’s scheduled to die for wasn’t even a crime, according to many experts.